 Remote video visits are another way to visit with your incarcerated loved one.
 You can visit a Tulare Detention Facility inmate from home using your personal or home computer or Android device.
 Video visitation is accessible seven days a week from 8:00 a.m. to 10:00 p.m.

-To participate in remote visitation, you must first go to the to “GTL VisitMe” site to register and create an account.
-You will need a computer equipped with a camera and microphone, as well as high-speed internet service.
+To participate in remote visitation, you will need a computer equipped with a camera and microphone, as well as high-speed internet service.
 An email account will be required in order to set up the account and to schedule visits.

 Once your account is set up, you can schedule a visit online or confirm an inmate’s availability and schedule by calling the jail at (559) 636-4655.
 Remote visits are 30 minutes long, but there is no limit to the number of visits that may be scheduled.
 There is a charge of $15 for every 30-minute visiting session, with no refunds provided for missed visits.